San José State University

 Email:

-Office Hours: 4:00-4:30pm Tuesdays and Thursdays; also available by appointment
+Office Hours: Tuesdays and Thursdays 2:00pm-2:50pm in person and on Zoom meeting; also available by appointment

 Course Information